 The choice between an agency and a freelancer is not just about price.
 It is about where you want your business to be in a year.
 While a freelancer is great for small tasks, a full service agency like Proximate Solutions offers the stability, technology, and team power needed to win in a competitive market.

-3- Is a digital marketing agency worth the cost for a small business?
+3- Does partnering with a digital marketing agency justify the financial investment for a smaller enterprise?

-5- What are the hidden costs of hiring a freelancer?
+5- What represent the primary unstated expenses associated with hiring a freelancer?

-7- Do agencies use AI more than freelancers?
+7- Do marketing agencies adopt artificial intelligence tools more extensively than individual freelancers?

 Choosing how to grow your business online is a big decision.
 You know you need help with AI SEO, ads, or social media, but you are stuck at a crossroads.
 Should you hire a specialized freelancer or partner with a full service digital marketing agency?